-Are you, like many others, wondering if you should use the services of FrontierPay (previously known as The FX Firm) or Azimo?
-If so, here is first-hand information that can help you make the right decision.
-If you have used fund services from banks in the past, or plan to do so in the future, you will be better off using Azimo or FrontierPay.
+Are you, like many others, wondering if you should use the services of Frontierpay or Azimo?
+If so, here is information that can help you make the right decision.
+If you have used fund services from banks in the past, or plan to do so in the future, you will be better off using Azimo or Frontierpay.
 Choosing one or the other requires that you consider multiple factors.

-I am dividing FrontierPay vs. Azimo comparison into multiple sections to simplify your decision making process:
+This Frontierpay vs. Azimo comparison is divided into multiple sections to simplify your decision making process:

 - Exchange Rates